lemonade-sdk/playable-data/README.md

 A collection of high-quality retro-style pygame scripts useful for fine-tuning LLMs.

+The goal of this repo is to support fine-tuning models for use with [Infinity Arcade](https://github.com/lemonade-sdk/infinity-arcade), however the data and models are provided as open-source software other use as well (see [License](#license)).

 You can also play any game like this:

 ```